KamilPawlak83/Calculator-with-SnapKit/README.md

 * First of all: SnapKit
 * Auto-Layout programmatically
-* how to use static proerties in Constants file
+* how to use static properties in Constants file
 * Simple use of XCTest (i added one extra section to introduct this idea)

 ### UI